Best Workout Apps

 A treadmill is an exercise machine that allows you to run in one place by utilizing a belt that is either manually powered or motorized.
 Before powered machines, treadmill-type devices were used to transfer energy from the movement of animals or people to perform labor.
 Later, in the 1800s, they were adopted by prisons as a punishment and a way to carry out hard labor tasks.

-The first consumer treadmill wasn’t developed until the late 1960s when William Staub noticed that there were no options for affordable home treadmills and designed his own, which he called the Pacemaster 600.
+The first consumer treadmill wasn’t developed until the late 1960s, when William Staub noticed that there were no options for affordable home treadmills and designed his own: The Pacemaster 600.
 He then went on to sell the first home treadmills.

 Treadmills can now be found all over the world.
 From commercial gyms and performance training centers to medical facilities and universities, the treadmill has become an important tool to measure and build cardiovascular fitness.
 They are mainly used for cardio workouts and as a way to burn calories.
-Those studying biomechanics may also use treadmills as a way to observe running techniques.
-Doctors and other medical professionals will sometimes use treadmills as part of a stress test in order to measure the health of the heart and lung capacity.
+Those studying biomechanics may also use treadmills as a way to observe running form.
+Doctors and other medical professionals will sometimes use treadmills as part of a stress test in order to measure the health of the heart and lung capacity, as well.

 Some of the more popular brands of treadmills are NordicTrack, Life Fitness, Assault, and ProForm.